 See?
 It really isn’t that hard to start a whole food, plant-based diet.
 And truthfully, the health benefits are well worth the effort.

-Before you do anything else, be sure to check out that book I mentioned earlier, The China Study.
-It’s an excellent resource that you can refer back to over and over again as you progress through your plant-based journey.
-I know you’ll love it just as much as I do!
+Before you do anything else, be sure to check out those two books I mentioned earlier, The China Study and Zero to Plant-Based.
+Those are excellent resources that you can refer back to over and over again as you progress through your plant-based journey.

 Other Healthy Living ARticles You May Enjoy